deciob/writings/README.md

 The data rendered on **Google Maps** is clustered on 3 levels, depending on the zoom: country, city and individual locations.
 The user can click on the circles (the data) and these are re-drawn as active whilst a list of information appears on the bottom view.

 Frankly, a quite simple application, with not much interaction.
 Nevertheless, even the most innocent and naive **JavaScript** Web application, we all know, can easily grow into an inextricable mess. **Backbone** here helps, but the **update-data-update-view** pattern doesn't always fit well with a **Google Maps** data representation.
-It is here that **d3** enters the stage and helps, with its **data enter-update-exit** pattern, to keep things surprisingly simple.
+It is here that **d3** enters the stage and helps, with its **enter-update-exit data** pattern, to keep things surprisingly simple.

 ### How the data is structured and handled.